Shibe53/cybersec_tool/README.md

+# 2IC80 Tool for Attacks

+A custom tool that offers a selection of customizable attacks to use.

+## How to run the ARP Poisoning (WIP)

+1. Put the file 'arp_poisoning.py' on the attacker machine.

+2. Run it using `python3 arp.py` (make sure scapy is installed).

+3. Input the interface (e.g., eth0), victim IP, and the website/router's IP.

-# CyberSec Network Testing Environment
+## CyberSec Network Testing Environment

 A Docker-based setup for cybersecurity testing with three interconnected containers.
+This can be found in the folder 'network'.

 ## System Description